HitherGuy02/Hither-Public-updates/README.md

 ## Syntax
 The `window.webEl` is the script object.
 `window.webEl.openWindowWithContents_("")` is the method.
 When you want to make a new object, unless it is the first one (eg `window.webEl.openWindowWithContents_("Textfield..0,,0,,200,,20!!qwertyuiop~~yes")`),  then use `//`, the exception to this is if you are adding an object inside a view where you would then use `**`.
+If there are no extras on an object, then use `!!//` or `--**` accordingly.
 For the class `Button`, `Textfield`,etc, etc, immediately preced it with `..`, eg `Textfield..`, the exception to this is if you are adding an object inside a view where you would precede it with `$$`.
 For the measurements, you would use `,,` to seperate them in the order x, y, width, height, the exception to this is if you are adding an object inside a view where you would then use `@@` instead of `,,`.
 If you want to add extras, then use `!!`, the exception to this is if you are adding an object inside a view where you would then use `--`.
+If you want to access the object using `window._ObjectHere_`, then you would use the class with the frame behind it, eg `Textfield0020020` for `Textfield..0,,0,,200,,20`